Cov-ComSec/Cov-ComSec.github.io/content/about/index.md

 ## Want to Join?

-If you are a Coventry University student and wish to join, contact us using the the method above.
+If you are a Coventry University student and wish to join, contact us using the method above.